johannschopplich/nuxt-api-party/README.md

 ## Multiple API Endpoints

-> ℹ️ Using the `endpoints` module option will invalidate other module options of the default API endpoint.

 You may want to connect multiple APIs to your Nuxt application.
 Utilize the `endpoints` module option for this use-case, expecting a record of API endpoint configurations with the following type:

 ```ts